Of Mind, Body and Spirit

-'Let your mind become a kaleidoscope of colours,' said our hostess as she wafted round the room in her long, flowing dress, positioning scented candles on just about every flat surface.
-It hadn't been that long since the power cuts of the mid 1970s, so nothing out of the ordinary there.
+'Let your mind become a kaleidoscope of colours,' said our hostess as she wafted around the room in her long, flowing dress, positioning scented candles on just about every flat surface.
+It hadn't been that long since the power cuts of the mid-1970s, so nothing out of the ordinary there.

 During the chant we were instructed to 'vacate our bodies' which was a trifle disconcerting for a person like me just emerging from my teenage years - I was only just getting accustomed to being in mine.